how to build a job board using GravityView

 Now let’s turn our attention to the Single Entry layout.
 This is where users go to find out more information about a particular job posting.
 Before we can configure the Single Entry layout, we need to add a link to the Single Entry from the Multiple Entries screen.

-Let’s make the Job Title field link through to the Single Entry.
+Let’s make the “Job Title” field link through to the Single Entry.
 To do this, click on the gear icon next to the field name and check the box that says “Link to single entry”.

-A checkbox that says "Link to single entry"
+A checkbox that says 'Link to single entry'

-When you’re done setting up your View, it’s time to embed it on a post or page.
-To do this, copy the GravityView embed shortcode on the right side of the page and paste it into your text editor.
+After setting up our View, it’s time to embed it on a post or page.
+To do this, all we need to do is add the “GravityView View” block to our page layout.

 Here’s what the Multiple Entries screen looks like on the front end using the WordPress 2020 theme.
 As you can see, there’s a search bar at the top with the job listings appearing below, one after the other.